Treatment for proctitis depends on the underlying cause of the inflammation.

 Treatment for proctitis caused by an infection

-Your doctor may recommend medications to alleviate the cause of your infection.
+Your doctor may recommend medications to treat your infection.
 Options may include:

 - Antibiotics.
-For proctitis caused by bacterial infections, your doctor may recommend an antibiotic.
+For proctitis caused by bacterial infections, your doctor may recommend an antibiotic, such as doxycycline (Periostat, Vibramycin).

 - Antivirals.
-For proctitis caused by viral infections, such as the sexually transmitted virus herpes, your doctor may prescribe an antiviral medication.
+For proctitis caused by viral infections, such as the sexually transmitted virus herpes, your doctor may prescribe an antiviral medication, such as acyclovir (Sitavig, Zovirax, others).

 Treatment for proctitis caused by radiation therapy